Ian Holloway: Media career

 Holloway is well known for his comments in post-match interviews, which are often quoted in the national media.
 His creative use of metaphors has made him one of the most popular interviewees and one of the cult personalities in English football.
-In June 2005 a book of his quotes, "Let's Have Coffee: The Tao of Ian Holloway", was published; and in June 2006 he came 15th in a Time Out poll of funniest Londoners.
+In June 2005 a book of his quotes, Let's Have Coffee: The Tao of Ian Holloway, was published; in June 2006, he came 15th in a Time Out poll of funniest Londoners.

 His autobiography, Ollie: The Autobiography of Ian Holloway, co-written with David Clayton, was first published in 2007, with an update in 2009.
-In August 2008 the Little Book of Ollie'isms was published, also co-written with David Clayton.
+In August 2008, the Little Book of Ollie'isms was published, also co-written with David Clayton.
 Holloway also wrote the foreword for The Official Bristol Rovers Quiz Book, published in November 2008.

 Holloway is an Honorary Patron of the anti-racist organisation Show Racism the Red Card.
-He attended an educational event at Bloomfield Road in 2009 along with then Blackpool club captain Jason Euell, who had just recently been the victim of racist abuse.
+He attended an educational event at Bloomfield Road in 2009 along with then Blackpool club captain Jason Euell, who had recently been the victim of racist abuse.
 The pair attended the event and sat on a panel to share their opinions and experiences of racism with the audience of young people.

 For the 2010–11 season, Holloway agreed to write a weekly column for The Independent on Sunday.
 For the 2012–13 campaign, he wrote for the Sunday Mirror.
-Holloway cited, in an interview to BBC programme Football Focus, that part of his decision to move to Crystal Palace was to be closer to family following the expectation of his first grandchild.

 During breaks in his managerial career, Holloway has often appeared as a television pundit on EFL on Quest with Colin Murray.
-In 2019 he also began his own podcast named "The Ian Holloway Podcast".
+In 2019 he also began his own podcast named The Ian Holloway Podcast.
 The podcast was put on hold whilst he spent time as the manager of Grimsby Town but following his departure he announced he was resuming his show and asked for questions to feature on his next broadcast by posting on his Twitter account.
-The post went viral when supporters of Grimsby Town began sarcastically asking him darts related questions in reference to his game of darts at the training field that caused the club to be fined by the EFL for breaking COVID-19 protocol, other fans also voiced their displeasure at the nature of his departure from the club and the lack of quality in the team he left behind.
+The post went viral when supporters of Grimsby Town began sarcastically asking him darts related questions in reference to his game of darts at the training field that caused the club to be fined by the EFL for breaking COVID-19 protocol; other fans also voiced their displeasure at the nature of his departure from the club and the lack of quality in the team he left behind.